ArduPilot/MethodicConfigurator/BLOG.md

 For this procedure follow these steps:

-1. Download the [02_imu_temperature_calibration_setup.param parameter file](diatone_taycan_mxc/params/02_imu_temperature_calibration_setup.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the flight controller [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+1. Download the [02_imu_temperature_calibration_setup.param parameter file](diatone_taycan_mxc/params/02_imu_temperature_calibration_setup.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the flight controller [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
 1. Power off the flight controller and remove the battery.
 1. Place the flight controller **without battery** in a freezer capable of reaching your vehicle's minimum expected operation temperature (-18°C in our case).
 1. Once the flight controller is completely cooled down to its minimum expected operation temperature, take it out and power it. **Do not move the flight controller** for one or two hours.